- Add Some Macabre to Your Fireplace With These Human Skull-Shaped Logs

 “In Wisconsin we have nine months of winter and three months of crappy sledding.”

 While it does seem likely that every living creature in Wisconsin will eventually evolve thick coats of fur to stay warm, this cuddly-looking trout is not growing hair.
-It’s cellular necrosis.
+It may actually be cellular necrosis.
 Not so cute, right?

 But it would still look great on the wall.